As with most people, your existing and potential customers are likely to be visually stimulated.

 Best used in social media, these are backstage or behind-the-scenes shots of your brand's events and you can use them to show photos of special guests and activities.

-To summarise, here are the takeaway tips for getting the best images:
+To summarize, here are the takeaway tips for getting the best images:

 - Always have good lighting